 Four practical impacts of data and AI on modern manufacturing

 In Canada, more and more small and medium-sized manufacturers are recognizing the value of digital transformation.
 While the shift is encouraging, the current state of digitization is uneven.
 Many manufacturers continue to be hampered by manual processes and fragmented supply chains.
+In fact, our Momentum report reflects this divide: 33% of manufacturers said they were actively implementing digital transformation strategies, yet 11% reported having no plans at all.
+This gap underscores both the progress being made and the persistent barriers some manufacturers face on the path to modernization.

 In manufacturing, efficiency is the engine of excellence.

 Excel, for example, is an excellent tool, but it can lead to limitations in scalability, collaboration, and real-time insights.
-Version control is also difficult to maintain and there’s a risk of documents getting lost or interpreted differently.
+Version control is also difficult to maintain, and there’s a risk of documents getting lost or interpreted differently.
 Creating a single source of truth takes the ambiguity and chance for error out of the operation.

 Another practical area that can drive efficiency is cloud technology, which simplifies the process of value extraction without the need for expensive and complex proprietary solutions.